mono/SkiaSharp/.github/pull_request_template.md

 **Behavioral Changes**

+None.

 <!-- Describe any non-bug related behavioral changes that may change how users app behaves when upgrading to this version of the codebase. -->

 **Required skia PR**

-- none <!-- Replace this with the full URL to the skia PR. -->
+None. <!-- Replace this with the full URL to the skia PR. -->

 **PR Checklist**